-Name and Title Length of Service with the Advisor
+Name and Title

-Dan S. Ahrens, Managing Director, Chief Operating Officer, Chief Investment Officer & Portfolio Manager since November 2008
+Dan S. Ahrens, Managing Director, Chief Operating Officer, Chief Investment Officer & Portfolio Manager

 PURCHASE AND SALE OF FUND SHARES

 The Fund issues and redeems shares on a continuous basis at NAV only in a large specified number of shares called a "Creation Unit."
 Only institutional investors that are acting as the Fund's authorized participants (typically broker-dealers) may purchase or redeem Creation Units.
 A Creation Unit transaction generally is conducted in exchange for a basket of securities closely approximating the holdings of the Fund along with a specified amount of cash.